 - Give meaningful and descriptive names to these objects

 More Use Case Diagram Guidelines

-I have covered some of the most common guidelines you should follow when creating use case diagrams.
-However, there could be more plenty more depending on the circumstance.
+I have covered some of the most common use case diagram guidelines you should follow when creating use case diagrams.
+However, there could be plenty more use case guidelines depending on the circumstance.
 For example you might have a company standard for naming objects.
 Do take those into consideration when creating your use case diagram.